Holidays can be a difficult time for people that have had a loss.

 Plan for Approaching Holidays

 Be aware that this might be a difficult time for you.
-The additional stress may affect you emotionally, cognitively, and physically; this is a normal reaction.
+The additional stress may affect your thoughts, emotions, and how your body feels.
 It is helpful to be as prepared as possible for these feelings.

 Recognize that Holidays Won’t Be the Same

 It is likely impossible to keep everything the same as it was, so try to be kind with your expectations about what is possible.
-Doing things a bit differently can acknowledge the change while preserving continuity with the past.
+Doing things a bit differently can acknowledge the change in your life, while keeping a connection with the past.

 Be Careful Not to Isolate Yourself

-It’s important to take time for yourself while staying open to the support of family and friends.
+It’s important to take time for yourself while also staying open to support from family and friends.

 Holidays May Affect Other Family Members or Close Friends